 The Yale Payment Plan is a payment service that allows students and their families to pay tuition, room, and board in eleven or twelve equal monthly installments throughout the year based on individual family budget requirements.
 It is administered for the University by Academic Management Services (AMS).
 To enroll by telephone, call 800.635.0120.
-The fee to cover administration of the plan is \$50.
-The deadline for enrollment is June 20.
-Application forms will be mailed to all students.
-For additional information, please contact AMS at the number above or visit their Web site at http://www.tuitionpay.com/.
+The fee to cover administration of the plan is \$65.
+The deadline for enrollment is June 18.
+For additional information, please contact AMS at the number above or visit their Web site at www.tuitionpay.com.